jadecity2020/Age-of-Empires-React/projectworksheet.md

 ## Project Description

-For this project, I plan to make a multiple-choice trivia game.
-I will use React's Link and Source to provide access to instructions, the game itself, and a leaderboard.
-The questions and possible answers will be populated using an API call.
-The leaderboard will be stored on a Google Sheet and also viewed through an API call.
+For this project, I plan to make a information website for the game Age of Empires II: The Conquerors.
+This website will contain all the civilizations information, as well as unit and technology information that is in the games.

 ## API